 1947: Jews who had tried to enter Palestine aboard the Exodus, observed the fast of Tish’a B’Av as the Empire Rival transported them back to France.

 1948(20th of Tammuz, 5708): Forty-four year old S.J.
-“Skid” Simon passed away today.
-Born in 1904, this native of Harbin gained fame as a bridge player and author whose comic works included Don't, Mr. Disraeli!
+“Skid” Simon the native of Harbin who gained fame as a bridge player and author of comic works including Don't, Mr. Disraeli! passed away today.

 1949: In Brooklyn, Irving and Clarice Chaykin gave birth to Maury Alan Chaykin, Canadian character best known to many for his portrayal of detective Nero Wolfe.
 (As reported by Bruce Weber)